AubayAzzarouk1/AubayAzzarouk1/README.md

 ## 🌱 What I'm Working On

---**Expanding Wildfire Prediction Research:** Building upon my work with an enhanced U-Net + Convolutional LSTM Architecture for more accurate California Wildfire Forecasting.
+- **Expanding Wildfire Prediction Research:** Building upon my work with an enhanced U-Net + Convolutional LSTM Architecture for more accurate California Wildfire Forecasting.
 Currently refining multimodal pipeline through learning how to produce more robust ground truth labeling, imrpoved evaluation metrics (beyond precision and recall as it is not a conclusive definition towards what it means to be accurate), and investigating feature sensitivity to spatial uncertainity.
 This work aims to improve model interpretability and operational readiness for real-world deployment.

--**Portfolio Website:** Creating a static website from scratch with HTML/CSS/JS to showcase projects, experienced and skills.
+- **Portfolio Website:** Creating a static website from scratch with HTML/CSS/JS to showcase projects, experienced and skills.

 🔍 **Currently Exploring**